 Mya Greene is a graduate of USC from the Music and Linguistics programs.
 Mya has been a docent at LAMC for the past six years and is currently a part-time freelancer.

-Daniel Hoff is the Curriculum and Instructional Supervisor for the LAMC advanced groups.
+Daniel Hoff is the Curriculum and Instructional Supervisor for the math circle advanced groups.
 He received his PhD in Mathematics from UC San Diego in 2016 and now researches and teaches as a postdoc in the UCLA Department of Mathematics, where his primary research is in functional analysis, with a focus on operator algebras and their connections to fields such as ergodic theory and measured group theory.
-He has been working with the math circle since 2017, when he says he first had the opportunity to be amazed by the students and program of the LAMC.
+He has been working with the math circle since 2017, when he first had the opportunity to be amazed by its students and program.

-Gavin Hu is a 2nd year Applied Mathematics and Statistics student with a Specializing in Computing.
-He taught at a tutoring firm called Mathnasium when he was in high school.
-He was also part of the tutoring committee for his high school math club.
+Gavin Hu is a 3rd year Applied Mathematics and Statistics student with a Specialization in Computing and History Minor.
+This is his second year teaching at Math Circle.
 A fun fact about him is that he used to be in the Game Music Ensemble at UCLA, where they played various songs from video games and it was super fun!

 Clark Huang is a 4th year undergraduate at UCLA, majoring in pure mathematics.
 He plans to achieve a Math PhD and his current interested field is in analysis.
 This is his third year working with High School Group 2B.

-Samuel Hunter is a second-year undergraduate at UCLA majoring Applied Mathematics and minoring in Statistics.
+Samuel Hunter is a third-year undergraduate at UCLA majoring Applied Mathematics and minoring in Statistics.
 He previously tutored math to middle and high school students and hopes to continue sharing his enthusiasm for the subject.
-This is his first year as a teaching assistant in the Math Circle.
+This is his second year as a teaching assistant in the Math Circle.

 Dylan Jamner is a third year pure mathematics major here at UCLA.
 He has taken most of the undergraduate requirements, and just started attending some graduate classes as well.
 Math astounds him with its beauty, and he loves to pass on that excitement to future mathematicians.
 In addition to taking math classes, he also sings in the advanced choir!